aolaleye/training/UX/notes.md

     3. What are the users' experience levels?
     4. What functions or information do users need?
     5. How do users think the product should work?
-  - UCD is __different__ than _participitory design_ - where we attempt to include all stakeholders in the process
+  - UCD is __different__ than _participatory design_ - where we attempt to include all stakeholders in the process
   - UCD focuses on the _persona_ - _behavioral representation of a user type_ (also used as a term for a UX deliverable)

 __Why UX is important to creating products and services__